widelands/widelands/doc/sphinx/source/add-ons.rst

 Upgrading
 ---------

 Add-ons newly uploaded to the server (when we have one…) will have to define their version number as 1.
 It will be possible for users to upload new versions of their add-ons to the server, where the new version number needs to be 1 greater than the version present on the server.
+The version previously stored on the server will be replaced with the new one.
 The in-game add-ons manager allows users to upgrade installed add-ons with one click when a new version is available.

 Add-on upgrades may break compatibility between versions; therefore, savegames and replays warn when the game was started with a different add-on version than the installed one.
 In such cases, the game will often still work correctly, but this can not be guaranteed.